What is Water Damage?

 Category 2 Water Damage

 Grey water, also known as sullage, includes harmful pollutants like detergent, pesticides, and fertilizers that are much harder to filter out than clean water.
 Cleaning up grey water isn’t easy.
-You’re likely paying anywhere from $4 to $7 per square foot to dry it out, which doesn’t include the cost of repairs.
+You’re likely paying anywhere from $4 to $7 per square foot to dry it out, which doesn’t include the cost of Category 2 water damage restoration in Arvada.

-A third option is to purchase a grey water diverter.
+A third option is to purchase a greywater diverter.
 Diverters allow grey water to run directly into the ground.
 This is a good solution if you live in an area with no sewer infrastructure.
 But, since diverters aren’t designed to handle high volumes of grey water, they often leak over time.
-And depending on how old the pipes are, a leak could cause severe damage to your home.
+Depending on how old the pipes are, a leak could cause severe damage to your home.

 Category 3 Water Damage